KiniEsther/phase4-challnge/README.md

 Depending on your preference, you can either check your API by:

 - Using Postman to make requests
-- Running `pytest -x` and seeing if your code passes the tests
+- Running `pytest` and seeing if your code passes the tests
 - Running the React application in the browser and interacting with the API via the frontend